-- Work collaboratively to educate school-aged children, their parents, and the community on food issues as related to environmental health issues; e.g., maintaining school gardens to teach about pesticide management and water conservation, or using farmers’ markets and farm to table systems to teach about the environmental benefits of local food supplies.
+- Work to educate school-aged children, their parents, and the community on pesticide and environmental health issues; e.g., maintaining school gardens to teach about pesticide management.

 Do I need to address more than one educational priority or more than one environmental priority in my project?